 Crying is a primitive and piercing sound that is bound to get any mom or dad’s attention.
 When our baby cries, we naturally react to stop the crying and then try to find the cause of the discomfort.
-However it is important to understand why our baby is crying before responding to stop the crying.
+However it is important to understand why your baby is crying before trying everything to stop the crying.

 When searching for the reason, eliminate basic needs first: